 Make an appointment: calendly.com/jmacmart

 Jennifer graduated from Cal Poly in 2017 with a Sociology degree and minor in Women's and Gender Studies.
 As a first-generation transfer student, she got involved quickly with social justice organizations, including Safer, Triota Feminist Club, URGE: Unite for Reproductive & Gender Equity, and Sprinkle: an undergraduate journal on feminist and queer studies.
-After graduating, she worked at RISE facilitating the 80-hour state certification course for crisis counselors, and managed their 24-hour crisis hotline.
+After graduating, she worked at Lumina Alliance (formerly RISE) facilitating the 80-hour state certification course for crisis counselors, and managed their 24-hour crisis hotline.
 She is grateful to be back at Cal Poly, cultivating a culture of anti-violence and empathy on campus so violence doesn't occur in the first place.
-She is also grateful to be the staff advisor to EROS, the Peer Sexual Health Team within the Peer Wellness Programs.
+She is currently pursuing her Masters in Public Health, specializing in Health Communication for Social Change through the CUNY School of Public Health.
 In her free time, she loves gardening, hiking, and weaving.

 Our student staff have always been the lifeline of our program - we were built by students, for students.
-Thank you endlessly to our 2020-2021 student staff, featured below!
 Learn more about getting involved as a student here.